Top German court deals blow to Uber complaint

-KARLSRUHE, Germany (Reuters) - Germany’s highest court has declined to hear a complaint brought by online taxi service Uber over a ban on its activity in the city of Hamburg, dealing a blow to the company.
+KARLSRUHE, Germany, Jan 9 (Reuters) - Germany’s highest court has declined to hear a complaint brought by online taxi service Uber over a ban on its activity in the city of Hamburg, dealing a blow to the company.

 The Federal Constitutional Court said the complaint was “not accepted for a decision due to lack of admissibility,” a spokesman for the court said on Friday, adding that the court had given no further justification for its position.